ididthings/macro-golden-turkey-roblox-tower-heroes-tinytask-/README.md

---Thanks for improving the macro (if you did)
+Thanks for improving the macro (if you did)
 --
 This is an auto macro for the weekly challenge "Turkey hunt" in roblox tower heroes.
 Use with tinytask.
 *It is useful for getting candy mimic and golden turkey*